ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 ::

-   kubectl apply -k src/main/kubernetes/atlassian --kubeconfig "<path-to-kubeconfig>"
+   kubectl apply -k src/main/kubernetes/atlassian --kubeconfig <path-to-kubeconfig-file>

 <path-to-kubeconfig-file> is the path where the KUBECONFIG_FILE is located.